 CHOREUTINAE, CHOREUTIDAE, SESIOIDEA

 These caterpillars are green with four black dots on each segment, and with a pale brown head.
 They feed on various species in ASTERACEAE, including :

 The young caterpillars mine the leaves and eat the flesh, leaving the skin intact, which is transparent and looks like small windows in the leaves.
 More mature caterpillars each live under a leaf in a silk shelter.

-The adult moth is brown with black patches, and has a wingspan of about 1 cm.
+The adult moth has brown forewings, each with black and white patches, and two pale bent stippled transverse bands.
+The hindwings are brown, each with an irregular white patch and a white submarginal line.
+The moth has a wingspan of about 1 cm.

 The species has been found all across the old world, for example :

 as well as in Australia in